-- Back on land, we’re off to Port Townsend to photograph the Point Wilson Lighthouse and the historic buildings and scenery around Fort Wilson State Park then we’ll grab a bite to eat at a great local hangout with plenty of character, history and great food!
+- Back on land, we’re off to Port Townsend to photograph the Point Wilson Lighthouse and the historic buildings and scenery around Fort Worden State Park then we’ll grab a bite to eat at a great local hangout with plenty of character, history and great food!

 - Then it’s down the road to Port Angeles where we’ll check in to our hotel and gather for an afternoon orientation.